Information for apprentices

 Apprenticeships are designed to allow you to ‘earn while you learn’ with most of your time spent at your workplace and usually one day per week at Reaseheath or on a block release program.

-On starting your apprenticeship you will be invited to Reaseheath for an induction and allocated a Work-Based Assessor who will help and assess you throughout your apprenticeship.
+On starting your apprenticeship you will be invited to Reaseheath for an induction and allocated a Skills Coach who will help and assess you throughout your apprenticeship.

 How much does an apprenticeship cost?